vincecampanale/blog/_drafts/2018-01-12-stretching-typescript-interfaces.markdown

 ---
 layout: post
-title:  "Can I build a dynamic interface with Typescript?"
+title:  "Can I dynamically add properties to an interface in Typescript?"
 description: "Exploring options for making Typescript interfaces more flexible."
 date: 2018-01-12
 ---